mars-college/mars.college/index.md

             🛠️ Develop self reliance
         </div>
         <div class="splash_description">
-            Learn to satisfy your personal needs and play an integral role in a small community.
+            Learn to satisfy your own needs and thrive in the face of meager circumstances, personal adversity, and global instability.
         </div>
     </div>
     <div class="splash_section">